robviauc/openwrtfw-ha/README.md

 For this project I am using un-encrypted mqtt and the firewall rules are based on MAC Addresses.
 I guess that if he uses wireshark to sniff the MQTT messages or is able to spoof his MAC Address he will be able to overcome the system.
 I am not expecting him to develop those skill yet and if he does, he will have earned his access.

+## Other Uses
+- allow/disallow a port forward
+   * access to a webserver/ftp server just when you need it.
+- turn on/off a DMZ
+- block your IOT devices from the internet but have an easy way to re-connect them for OTA upgrades
+- with some modifications may allow to report your connectivity to HA.. external IP address, connection speed, etc.

 # Requirements
 OpenWRT - I am using OpenWrt 19.07.2 r10947-65030d81f3

 HomeAssistant with configured mosquitto broker and working mqtt integration (you could also run mosquitto broker on openwrt and have HomeAssistant connect to it)

 # Install dependencies
 opkg update

-opkg install mosquitto mosquitto-client libmosquitto grep obtain parse_yaml.sh parser (https://gist.github.com/pkuczynski/8665367)
+opkg install mosquitto mosquitto-client libmosquitto grep

+obtain parse_yaml.sh parser (https://gist.github.com/pkuczynski/8665367)

 # Setup - OpenWRT